“Planning is bringing the future into the present so that you can do something about it now.”

 Do you know where you’re going?
 Where do you see yourself in a year, five years – and perhaps ten years down the road?

-So from my personal experience, it’s true – if you don’t know where you want to get to, it doesn’t matter which way you go.
+If you don’t know where you want to get to, it doesn’t matter which way you go.

-Why Write A Personal Development Plan?
+Why write a Personal Development Plan?

 What Is In A Personal Development Plan?

-Personal Development Plan Example Sections
+How To Write A Personal Development Plan Sections

 I like to go ten years out, but three or gives years is great too.